In Library Use

 For Use Anywhere

-The library provides access to additional resources and information to research your family history.
-To learn more, please click here.
+The library provides access to additional resources and information to research your family history on our Research Your Family History web page.

-Your library and Libraries Online (LION) are now offering a large selection of downloadable magazines via Zinio, the world’s largest newsstand, offering full color, interactive digital magazines for your enjoyment.
+Essex Library offers a large selection of downloadable magazines via Zinio, the world’s largest newsstand.
 Browse from your library’s collection of popular titles with no holds, no checkout periods, no fines, and no limit to the number of issues you can download.
-Titles provided by this service include “Country Living,” “Eating Light,” “Men’s Health,” “Traditional Home,” and “Us Weekly.”
-For more information and instructions about this new service, please click here.
-To check out a magazine to your Zinio account, you may click here.
+Zinio also offers information and instructions about their services.

 Learning a new language with Mango Languages is free for all library patrons.
-Each lesson combines real life situations and audio from native speakers with simple, clear instructions.
-The courses are presented with an appreciation for cultural nuance and real-world application that integrates components of vocabulary, pronunciation, grammar and culture.
 Users learn actual conversation, breaking down complex linguistic elements within an audio-visual framework that draws important connections and builds on information they have already learned.
-To access the Mango start page click here.

 Want to learn more about using computers, tablets and eReaders or how to download a book from Overdrive?
-You can reserve time for a one-on-one, how-to lesson on basic computer skills, creating an e-mail account, searching and placing holds in the LION and reQuest catalogs, downloading books using our OverDrive service, and conducting research on researchIT CT – the online databases provided by the state.
-To Book-A-Librarian please call the Library (767-1560) and ask for Ann Thompson.
-We’ll have you astonishing friends and family members with your new computer expertise in no time!
+You can reserve time for a one-on-one, how-to lesson on basic computer skills by calling the Library (767-1560) and asking for Ann Thompson.

 We can notarize documents for you Monday through Friday.
 We ask for a $5 contribution which we use to help buy books for the Library.